apostrophecms/apostrophe-documentation/other/field-types/array.md

 }
 ```

-If `titleField` is not enough for your purposes, you can completely customize the output of the titles by setting `gr` to the name of a custom Nunjucks template.
+If `titleField` is not enough for your purposes, you can completely customize the output of the titles by setting `titleField` to the name of a custom Nunjucks template.
 All your template has to do is output whatever it wants, based on the `item` variable provided to it.

 This template will be loaded from the `apostrophe-schemas` module, at project level \(`lib/modules/apostrophe/schemas/views/your-template-name.html` at project level\).